 An Administration of Medication policy has been in existence in the school since 2000.
-The policy was recently redrafted through a collaborative school process and was ratified by the Board of Management (BoM) on 13th June 2012.
-A further review of this policy was conducted in April 2015 by the staff and was ratified by the Board of Management on June 2015
+The policy was redrafted through a collaborative school process and was ratified by the Board of Management (BoM) on 13th June 2012.
+A further review of this policy was conducted in April 2015 by the staff and was ratified by the Board of Management in June 2015.